Run a Free St. Louis Public Records Search on Anybody

 Arrest logs can also be obtained from city police departments, who arrest individuals and hold them before transferring them to county jail.
 This type of search can be the quickest way to find someone since the transfer to the county may take some time due to processing before the arrest records become available for public viewing.

-Locating arrestees on the county level offers the widest search scope—patrons will need to contact the St. Louis County Police Department (Department of Justice Services), which is tasked with managing and operating the County Jail in Clayton.
-There is no Sheriff’s Office in St. Louis County.
+Locating arrestees on the county level offers the widest search scope—patrons will need to contact the St. Louis County Department of Justice Services, which is tasked with managing and operating the County Jail in Clayton.

 Pursuant to Mo.
-Rev. Stat. § 610.010.6 of the state’s Sunshine Law, Missouri’s public records, including jail records, are available for public viewing and scrutiny.1 As a result, the St. Louis County Police Department (Department of Justice Services) makes available an Inmate Locator Tool that allows users to find offenders held in the County Jail.
+Rev. Stat. § 610.010.6 of the state’s Sunshine Law, Missouri’s public records, including jail records, are available for public viewing and scrutiny.1 As a result, the St. Louis County Department of Justice Services makes available an Inmate Locator Tool that allows users to find offenders held in the County Jail.

 A screenshot of the search tool that allows users to find offenders held in the County Jail.